top of page

 If you are running more than a few minutes late for your scheduled arrival time, please let me know by phone/text if possible to do so, otherwise you will be called to check that you are on route and have not simply forgotten.

-Please be aware that in the case of late arrivals, it will not be possible to extend beyond your scheduled departure time and you will still be charged for the full appointment.
-If you are more than 15 minutes late arriving, your appointment may be cancelled and you will still be liable for payment of the appointment fee; having said that, some time is factored in to each appointment slot for un/dressing & rebooking etc, so if you are just a few minutes late and able to change etc quickly, you won't miss out.
+Please be aware that in the case of late arrivals, as a courtesy to the next client, it will not be possible to extend your visit beyond your scheduled departure time and you will still be charged for the full appointment.
+If you are more than 15 minutes late, your appointment may be cancelled and you will still be liable for payment of the appointment fee; having said that, some time is factored in to each appointment slot for un/dressing & rebooking etc, so if you are just a few minutes late and able to change etc quickly, you won't miss out.

 Qu: How long will I be at my appointment?

 Unlike many treatment providers, I believe that if you book an hour's treatment, that is exactly what you should get (not 45 minutes on the couch with the other 15 minutes spent filling out forms and hurriedly changing clothes etc).
-Please factor in a little extra time for changing etc (approx 10 minutes in addition to your treatment time), so for a 60 minute treatment, please expect 70 minutes here on site.
+Please factor in a little extra time for discussing your treatment plan with your therapist and changing etc (approx 10 minutes in addition to your treatment time), so for a 60 minute treatment, please expect 70 minutes here on site.

-For subsequent visits, please email a day before your appointment any changes in your health or medication, or if changes are minor, these can be communicated on arrival.
+For subsequent visits, please email before your appointment or make note on the booking system of any changes in your health or medication, or if changes are only minor, these can be communicated on arrival.

 For Gift Vouchers purchased remotely: bank transfer to be cleared before voucher is sent.